Did DESI DR2 truly reveal dynamical dark energy?: Supplementary Material for ``Did DESI DR2 truly reveal dynamical dark energy?''

 \section{Supplementary Material for ``Did DESI DR2 truly reveal dynamical dark energy?''}

 \twocolumngrid

-\onecolumngrid {$\,\,$} In this supplementary material, first of all, we study the effect of CMB lensing amplitude $A_L$ on the DDE constraints using the combinations of CMB, DESI DR2 and SN observations.
-Since the DE EoS is closely related to the present-day cosmic expansion rate, we then investigate the effect of $H_0$ and $H_0r_d$ on the DDE constraints using only DESI DR2 BAO measurements.
+\onecolumngrid {$\,\,$} In this supplementary material, first of all, we discuss the effect of calibration and marginalization of SN data on cosmological constraints.
+Then, we study the effect of CMB lensing amplitude $A_L$ on the DDE constraints using the combinations of CMB, DESI DR2 and SN observations.
+Since the DE EoS is closely related to the present-day cosmic expansion rate, we further investigate the effect of $H_0$ and $H_0r_d$ on the DDE constraints using only DESI DR2 BAO measurements.
 Finally, we compare the CMB-only constraints on the CPL DDE and $\Lambda$CDM.